Jmfwolf/Thumb2-Cortex-M/README.md

 # Thumb2-Cortex-M
+Previous Project that I implemented parts in C, some in Thumb2, and some in both just for fun.
 ## C Standard Library Functions Implemented in Thumb2 Assembly
    Implemented functions have a leading underscore to differentiate those same functions in the C library.